 Welcome to Laurens County E-911 Center’s web page.
 We hope your visit will be pleasant and informative.

-The E-911 Center’s primary obligation lies in establishing and maintaining an up-to-date technologically advanced 911 system.
+The E-911 Center’s primary obligation lies in establishing and maintaining an up-to-date technologically advanced E-911 system.
 The Center currently answers approximately 152,500 telephone calls a year.

-All communications for Public Safety for Laurens County are handled by the county’s E-911 communications center.
-The communications center dispatches for EMS, all volunteer fire departments, the sheriff’s department, the City of Laurens fire and police departments, and the City of Clinton Public Safety Department and regional emergency air transport services.
+All communications for Public Safety within Laurens County are handled by the county’s E-911 communications center.
+The communications center dispatches for Laurens County EMS, all Laurens County volunteer fire departments, the Laurens County Sheriff’s department, the City of Laurens fire and police departments, the City of Clinton Public Safety Department, Presbyterian College Public Safety Department and regional emergency air transport services.
 This allows for an enhanced and more coordinated form of initial call intake, call dispatching and field communications for all emergency services within the county.
-The communications center is staffed with 6 personnel per shift working 12 shifts.
+The communications center is staffed with 6 personnel per shift, working 12 hour shifts.

 To provide the highest level of emergency communications service possible by:

 - Hiring and retaining qualified staff and providing the best possible training

 - Answering each 911 call promptly as possible

 - Utilizing the most technologically advanced systems possible and affordable

 - To achieve 100% efficiency of 911 for emergency calls through public education

 This week is South Carolina Severe Weather and Flood Safety Week!
 Starting Sunday March 7 and running through Saturday March 13, we’ll be featuring information according to the day’s theme!
 Check back daily to see the latest info!
 Also, there will be a statewide Tornado Drill taking place Wednesday, March 10 at 0900!
 We encourage everyone to take part and practice tornado safety during the statewide drill!